What is the Current Ratio Formula?

 Solution:

-The current ratio for Food & Hangout outlets is 2, which means they have enough current assets to pay back their current liabilities.
-This shows that the Food & Hangout outlet’s business is less leveraged and has negligible risk.
-Banks always prefer a current ratio of more than 1, so all the current liabilities can be covered by current assets.
-Since the Food & Hangout outlet’s ratio is more than 1, it is for sure that it will get the loan approval.
+The current ratio for Food and hangout outlets is 2, meaning they have enough assets to pay back their current liabilities.
+It shows that the Food & Hangout outlet’s business is less leveraged and has negligible risk.
+Banks always prefer a current ratio of more than 1, so the current assets can cover all the current liabilities.
+Since the Food & Hangout outlet’s ratio is more than 1, it will certainly get the loan approval.

 Example #2

-Alex, an investor, wants to choose a technology company to invest in.
-They want to calculate the current ratio for the technology company XYZ Ltd which is based in California.
-As per the company reports, they have $500,000 in current assets and $1,000,000 in current liabilities.
+An investor, Alex, wants to choose a technology company to invest in.
+They want to calculate the current ratio for the technology company XYZ Ltd based in California.
+The company reports show they have $500,000 in current assets and $1,000,000 in current liabilities.

 Given,